 Florida Codes and Legal Research Options

 If you need medical or nursing home services, you might be interested in the Medicaid program.
 However, there are a lot of complex qualification requirements.
-If you are unsure whether you qualify for Medicaid under Florida law, then you should find out for sure.
-The best way to do that is to talk to an experienced attorney who can provide information relevant to your specific case.
+If you're unsure about whether you qualify for Medicaid under Florida law, help is available.
+An attorney experienced in medicaid law can provide you with the information you need to determine your eligibility.
+Get in touch with one today.

 Contact a qualified attorney.